WorkOne South Central Region job opportunities | The Lintonian

-As a result of being positions offered within the entire south central region for WorkOne, some job openings may be too far for regular commuting from Linton; however, this week’s list contains several opportunities from Crane, Odon, Spencer, as well as many other places in-between these cities.
+As a result of being positions offered within the entire south central region for WorkOne, some job openings may be too far for regular commuting from Linton; however, this week’s list contains several opportunities from Crane and Spencer, as well as other places in-between these cities.

 You may contact any WorkOne office to schedule an appointment with a professional career advisor.
 They can help you not only with your job search in general, but also can provide resume assistance or more information on how to apply to these job listings too.